 Post-repair inspections are one of the most overlooked yet critical steps after getting your car fixed.
 You just got it back from the shop — the bumper’s smooth, the paint is gleaming, and everything seems fine.
 But here’s the truth: what you can’t see might cost you.
-That’s why every car owner should get a post-repair inspection to make sure your car isn’t just “fixed”… but truly road-ready.
+That’s why every car owner should get a post-repair inspections to make sure your car isn’t just “fixed”… but truly road-ready.

 Let’s break down what they are, why they matter.

-What Can a Post-Repair Inspection Catch?
+What Can Post-Repair Inspections Catch?

 Just because your car looks fixed doesn’t mean it is fixed.
 A post-repair inspection provides a comprehensive review of both visible and hidden elements of your vehicle’s condition following any type of collision repair.
 These inspections go beyond a visual once-over and often involve the use of diagnostic tools, measurement systems, and manufacturer guidelines to identify deficiencies.
 Here’s a deeper look into what a thorough post-repair inspection can uncover: